arasmodirpolimi/MCP-Claude-Desktop/README.md

 npm run dev
 ```
 Open http://localhost:5173 and log in with a Supabase test user.

+### Reading Project Code In Chat
+You can ask the assistant to use the built-in code tools.
+Example prompts:
+* `List project files.` → invokes `list_project_files`
+* `Read the file src/components/Chat/Chat.jsx` → invokes `read_project_file`
+* `Summarize the project codebase` → invokes `summarize_project`

+Each tool execution now renders directly under the user message that triggered it.
+Running executions for the current turn appear in a live activity panel; finished executions show as independent expandable/collapsible cards with Close controls.
+Previous turns retain their finished tool result windows inline so you can scroll back through chronological tool usage without losing context.

 ## 7. Supabase Auth Setup
 1. In Supabase Dashboard: Authentication → Providers → enable Email.